ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

     });
     ```

-0. Configure routes
+0. Configure routes.

-    For clarity, we will define routes of related purposes in separate modules and save them in `routes` sub-directory, e.g.:
+    For clarity, we will define routes of related purposes in separate modules and save them in `routes` sub-directory.
+    For example:

     ```bash
     mkdir routes && cd routes && touch oauth2.js && touch protected.js && cd ..
     ```

-    Create authentication routes in `routes/oauth2.js` module:
+    Create authentication routes in the `routes/oauth2.js` module:

     ```javascript
     /* routes/oauth2.js */